chmodsss/nlp-tutorial/README.md

 3. Check `virtualenv -v`.
 If the package is not installed, execute `pip install virtualenv`

-4. Create a virtual environment. `virtualenv -p python env36`
+4. Create a virtual environment. `virtualenv -p python env36` (Make sure python points to python3 not python2)

 5. Activate the environment. `env36\Scripts\activate`